 It is fitting that today is the feast day of St. Leonard, the patron saint of imprisoned people.
 St. Leonard is remembered for his compassion and active belief in the Lord’s redemption of prisoners.
 He always offered an outstretched arm, giving former prisoners honest work upon their release—an invaluable opportunity to start life afresh.

-In the tradition of St. Leonard, Fr.
-Marc has a sincere heart for helping these men live a new life.
-That’s why Cross Catholic helps him provide sewing classes to prison inmates.
+In the tradition of St. Leonard, Cross Catholic helps support sewing classes for prison inmates.
 Led by professional tailors, the classes give inmates the chance to get out of their cramped cells, participate in improving their circumstances and equip them with a practical skill that will help them find employment as an alternative to crime when they are released.

-So as we think upon St. Leonard today—who spent his life extending God’s grace to the lost—let us also remember an important ministry like Fr.
-Marc’s in Les Cayes, which is not only providing a practical skill and some relief from misery; but most importantly, is opening a door for the message of Christ, who alone is able to set people free from physical and spiritual bondage.
+So as we think upon St. Leonard today—who spent his life extending God’s grace to the lost—let us also remember an important ministry like the Prison Ministry in Les Cayes, which is not only providing a practical skill and some relief from misery; but most importantly, is opening a door for the message of Christ, who alone is able to set people free from physical and spiritual bondage.